stashapp/stash-box/README.md

 To run the frontend in development mode, run `yarn start` from the frontend directory.

-When developing the API key can be set in `frontend/.env` to avoid having to log in.
+When developing the API key can be set in `frontend/.env.development.local` to avoid having to log in.
 When `is_production` is enabled on the server this is the only way to authorize in the frontend development environment.
-If the server uses https or runs on a custom port, this also needs to be configured in `.env`.
+If the server uses https or runs on a custom port, this also needs to be configured in `.env.development.local`.
 See `frontend/.env.development.local.shadow` for examples.

 # FAQ